-English as a Second Language Tutoring
+English as a Second Language + (ESL+)

-Hunger and Homelessness Initiative
+Hunger and Homelessness Initiative (HHI)

 Hunger and Homelessness Initiative (HHI) seeks to raise awareness about food and shelter scarcity in the local communities.
 Through Food Recovery Network, HHI organizes student volunteer drivers to pick up left over food from the dining halls and deliver it to local shelters.
-We simultaneously reduce food waste at the Claremont Colleges and provide reliable, nutritious food for those in need.
+We simultaneously reduce food waste at The Claremont Colleges and provide reliable, nutritious food for those in need.
 Interested students should contact the Food Recovery coordinator.

 Learning IN Collaboration (LINC)

 LINC partners Pomona College tutors with local under-resourced schools.
 Volunteers will work one on one with elementary school students during and after the school day to help students develop their literacy skills and improve their overall performance in school.
 The program hopes to both engage students in reading and to make learning more inclusive for families.
-Email the student coordinators for more information.

 Pomona Partners is a non-academic mentor program for Fremont Academy students focusing on self-realization, empowerment, and social awareness.
 With coordination through the Draper Center for Community Partnerships, volunteers design and implement a curriculum that includes weekly visits to Fremont as well as two off-site field trips per semester.
 Pomona Partners hopes to cultivate mentor relationships and foster a peer group for success in high school and a college future.
 To get involved, or to find out more, send an email to the coordinator team or drop by the Draper Center.

-Rooftop Garden Mentoring Program
+Rooftop Garden Project